bor0/gidti/manuscript/chapter4.md

 X>
 X> Given `data Or a b = Or_introl a | Or_intror b`, show that {$$}a \to (a \lor b){/$$} and {$$}b \to (a \lor b){/$$}.
 X>
 X> Hint: Check the documentation of `the` with `:doc the`, and use it with the type constructors.
 Programs are proofs, and types are the theorems proven.
-You may want to come back to this exercise after you finish reading chapter 5.
+You may want to come back to this exercise after you finish reading Chapter 5.

 ## 4.3.
 IO